neutron-org/rate-limiter-contract/README.md

 We currently envision creating two kinds of rate limits:

 * Per denomination rate limits
-   - allows safety statements like "Only 30% of Stars on Osmosis can flow out in one day" or "The amount of Atom on Osmosis can at most double per day".
+   - allows safety statements like "Only 30% of Stars on Neutron can flow out in one day" or "The amount of Atom on Neutron can at most double per day".
 * Per channel rate limits
-   - Limit the total inflow and outflow on a given IBC channel, based on "USDC" equivalent, using Osmosis as the price oracle.
+   - Limit the total inflow and outflow on a given IBC channel, based on "USDC" equivalent, using Neutron as the price oracle.

 We currently only implement per denomination rate limits for non-native assets.
 We do not yet implement channel based rate limits.